OpenAgentsInc/openagents/docs/protocols.md

 ---

+### Clarifying the Roles of MCP and NIP-90

+The Model Context Protocol (MCP) excels when you have known, trusted servers that provide well-defined capabilities—like transcription, summarization, or sentiment analysis—and you want a stable, ongoing connection to these services.
+MCP is ideal for structured, direct interactions where you negotiate features, exchange data, and receive outputs from a specific provider you already trust or discover through NIP-89.

+NIP-90, on the other hand, shines when you want to open a request to a broader marketplace and let multiple providers compete to fulfill it.
+This protocol is perfect if:
+- You aren’t sure which provider is best.
+- You want the flexibility to choose from a variety of responses.
+- You’re experimenting with new capabilities that you don’t have a trusted server for yet.

+In other words, MCP is about maintaining steady, known relationships with AI service providers, while NIP-90 is about creating an open “call for proposals” that anyone can answer, and then letting you pick the best result.

+### A Revised Voice-Driven Workflow Demonstrating When to Use MCP vs. NIP-90

+**Scenario:** Alice wants her recorded team meeting transcribed, summarized, and analyzed for sentiment.
+She trusts a few known MCP servers, but she also wants to explore new angles of analysis from a broader marketplace.

+1. **Transcription via MCP (Known Need, Trusted Provider):**
+   Alice uses NIP-89 to find a reputable transcription MCP server she’s used before.
+She requests transcription directly from this server through MCP because she knows its quality.
+The server returns a transcript promptly, and Onyx pays the invoice.
+MCP here ensures a smooth, reliable process with a known partner.

+2. **Summarization via MCP (Consistent Results from a Known Expert):**
+   The summarized insights about her meeting are important, and Alice trusts a specific MCP server recommended by NIP-89 for summarization tasks.
+She gets a clean, structured summary from a known, reliable source.
+The exchange is direct, stable, and predictable—perfect for MCP.

+3. **Sentiment Analysis via MCP (Trusted Provider for a Core Service):**
+   Alice also has a go-to sentiment analysis server discovered through NIP-89.
+She knows it consistently provides accurate tonal breakdowns.
+Using MCP, she sends the summary (or transcript excerpts) to this server.
+It responds with a nuanced sentiment profile.
+Onyx pays the invoice.
+Again, MCP is the natural choice for a known service with predictable output and quality.

+4. **Exploration of New Angles via NIP-90 (Marketplace for Additional Perspectives):**
+   After reviewing the results, Alice decides she wants a more experimental approach—maybe a provider that can categorize the feedback by department or topic, something neither of her known MCP servers offers.
+Instead of guessing who can provide it, she broadcasts a job request using NIP-90.

+   With NIP-90, multiple providers from the open marketplace see the job request and submit their proposals.
+Some might offer advanced clustering of comments, others might visualize sentiment trends.
+Alice can review several returned results and pick the best one.
+NIP-90 is ideal here because Alice is exploring new capabilities without a known provider.
+It’s a one-off, open “call for proposals” rather than a stable, known relationship.

+### Summary

+- **Use MCP:**
+  When you know the service you want, trust its quality, and want a stable, direct interaction.
+MCP helps you integrate that service’s capabilities seamlessly into your workflow, with clear negotiation of features and direct payment for value received.

+- **Use NIP-90:**
+  When you’re looking to experiment, discover new providers, or gather multiple competing solutions to a problem.
+NIP-90 creates a marketplace scenario, letting multiple providers offer their results so you can pick the one that best meets your needs.

+Combining both approaches, Onyx empowers users to rely on known, trusted MCP services for their core tasks while occasionally tapping into NIP-90’s open marketplace for innovation and fresh perspectives.

 ## Conclusion

 The combination of MCP, NIP-89, NIP-90, and Bitcoin Lightning micropayments lays a robust foundation for an open AI ecosystem.
 By building on open protocols, OpenAgents creates a future where the best AI services are just a discovery query away, users remain in control of their data and budgets, and providers are fairly and instantly compensated for their contributions.